 Since 2007, we have started planting bamboo in Bali to offset the carbon emission generated from our use of electricity, business travels and print advertising.
+We’ve also taken a 5 year general contract from economy 7 energy so as to accentuate on the electricity costs.
+And if you were to learn more about our other projects, you’d know that we’ve also take up educational sectors and have put out many a programs regarding electricians and electricity.
 And then we thought it would be great to inspire our customers to participate in our company ethos of “Greener Every Day”, so we started the “Wear Bamboo, Plant Bamboo” program where every piece of Bamboo Collection sold contributes to a certain number of bamboo seedlings donated to the local communities here in Bali.
 The number of bamboos planted in association with the jewelry is engrave on the John Hardy signature Backgrill, which reminds the wearer to be environmentally conscious.
 Our employees in Bali regularly plant bamboos with local villages, where villagers are taught the skills they need to cultivate and harvest bamboo sustainably, as well as to turn the harvested bamboos into something with commercial value.
 So it does not only help reforestation, but it also provides financial returns to the local communities.
 It’s a win-win for everyone!

 The workers at John Hardy are also our community so sustainability starts here at the compound – we feed 650 workers each day with an organic lunch with product grown on our farm, we have built our workshop using sustainable building materials were ever possible like bamboo and mud, we make sure our occupational health and safety standards and salary levels are intact and competitive, we are one of the largest employees of Balinese outside the hospitality industry and our average retention rate of employees is over 10 years – it’s a real family.